Scratchee

 How Jackpot.com fees and claims actually work

-Jackpot.com makes more sense when you separate the service fee from the claim flow.
+Jackpot.com makes more sense when you separate the current 15% deposit fee from the claim flow.
 The fee is disclosed up front, smaller prizes can be credited to the account, and larger prizes still depend on the underlying ticket and state rules.

 Editorial verdict